json-uk/Plugin-Hipster-Ipsum/README.md

 Statamic Hipster Ipsum Plugin
 ================================

 The Hipster Ipsum plugin will generate paragraph after paragraph of hipster-licious content for your template.
-This plugin uses the great []()
+This plugin uses the great API from (http://hipsterjesus.com/)[Hipster Jesus]...

 ## Installing
 1. Download the zip file (or clone via git) and unzip it or clone the repo into `/_add-ons/`.